torvalds/linux/Documentation/sound/cards/emu10k1-jack.rst

 						- Lee Revell, 2005.03.30

-Until recently, emu10k1 users on Linux did not have access to the same low latency, multichannel features offered by the "kX ASIO" feature of their Windows driver.
+Until recently, emu10k1 users on GNU/Linux did not have access to the same low latency, multichannel features offered by the "kX ASIO" feature of their Windows driver.
 As of ALSA 1.0.9 this is no more!

 For those unfamiliar with kX ASIO, this consists of 16 capture and 16 playback channels.
-With a post 2.6.9 Linux kernel, latencies down to 64 (1.33 ms) or even 32 (0.66ms) frames should work well.
+With a post 2.6.9 GNU/Linux kernel, latencies down to 64 (1.33 ms) or even 32 (0.66ms) frames should work well.

 The configuration is slightly more involved than on Windows, as you have to